Check out appoLearning.com, because your kids deserve the very best educational apps!

 Another favorite is Microsoft’s Kinectimals, which is fine to play alone, but is much more fun when paired with the Xbox Kinect full version.

 Other great games for kids and parents don’t fit neatly into categories, but they make the list because they are fun for all ages and are enjoyable to watch, not just play.
-PopCap’s Plants vs. Zombies is a perennial favorite especially now that the iPad version has most of the PC/Mac game perks, and Bejeweled HD and Peggle are also winners.
+PopCap’s Plants vs. Zombies and Plants vs. Zombies 2 are perennial favorites especially now that the iPad version has most of the PC/Mac game perks, and Bejeweled HD and Peggle are also winners.
 Bloons TD 4 is a must-have around here, with monkey-themed but adult-strength tower defence challenges.
 We also go up against each other in Super Monsters Ate My Condo!, Where’s My Perry?, and Angry Birds Space.

 Sometimes, just picking a game everyone enjoys and then taking turns the old-fashioned way is both a lesson and fun enough.